Deputy Vice-Chancellor and Vice-President (Research)

 - aims to prevent adverse incidents, breaches of guidelines and codes, and research misconduct.

-Good institutional governance and management practices encourage responsible research practices.
-These practices promote quality in research, enhance the reputation of the institution and its researchers, and minimise the risk of harm to humans, animals and the environment.
+Research governance is the framework by which QUT implements the principles, requirements and standards of research to be upheld throughout the entire research lifecycle.
+Good institutional governance encourages responsible research practices.
+These practices promote quality in research, strengthen public trust in QUT and its researchers, and minimise any risks of harm to humans, animals and the environment.

 All research shall be undertaken in accordance with the following research governance principles: